-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Chiropractic services Covered services include: Manual manipulation of the spine to correct subluxation (when one or more of the bones of your spine move out of position) if you get this \$20 copayment for each Medicare-covered chiropractic visit.
-30% of the total cost for each Medicare-covered chiropractic visit when using your POS benefit. service from a chiropractor or other qualified provider. \$20 copayment for each routine chiropractic visit.
-Plan covers up to 18 routine chiropractic visits per calendar year.
-Routine chiropractic services are covered when they are: + + The cost-sharing amount for routine chiropractic Routine chiropractic services are not available Received from a qualified licensed chiropractic physician who is practicing within the scope of their license Determined by your plan to be medically necessary Not listed as an exclusion services does not count toward your plan's out-of-pocket maximum. under your POS benefit.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Chiropractic services Covered services include: Manual manipulation of the spine to correct subluxation (when one or more of the bones of your spine move out of position) if you get this service from a chiropractor or other qualified provider. \$20 copayment for each Medicare-covered chiropractic visit.
+30% of the total cost for each Medicare-covered chiropractic visit when using your POS benefit.
+Routine chiropractic services are covered when they are: + \$20 copayment for each routine chiropractic visit.
+Routine chiropractic services are not available Received from a qualified licensed chiropractic physician who is practicing within the scope of their license Determined by your plan to be medically necessary Not listed as an exclusion Plan covers up to 18 routine chiropractic visits per calendar year. +The cost-sharing amount for routine chiropractic services does not count toward your plan's out-of-pocket maximum. under your POS benefit.